CFMU-FM: Programming

 The station's programming includes local news and current affairs, politics, ethnic and religious community broadcasting, and local music, as well as a variety of genre shows.

 Administration

 CFMU employs several full-time and part-time staff and runs with the help of over 200 volunteers.
 CFMU relies on an annual fundraising drive, donations, show sponsorship, and grants to continue serving the community.
+The station's administrative offices and broadcasting studio are located in the McMaster University Student Centre in room B119.

 Awards

 CFMU won Radio Station of the Year at the Hamilton Music Scene Awards in 2010.
 CFMU has won Radio Station of the Year from the Hamilton Music Awards ten times since the awards were founded in 2004, most recently in 2016.
 Director Rachel Connell won Music Director of the Year in 2016; Ben Robinson won the same in 2015.
+In October 2024, CFMU won The Hamilton Spectator's Readers' Choice Awards for Best Radio Station.

 Individual programs have won numerous awards, including: